 The trick to using these colors in a tasteful way is keeping the actual holiday decor to a minimum (save the reindeer, snowflakes, and Santa figurines for another day!).
 The colors alone will be enough to give your wedding all the Christmas-y vibes.
 Plaids, fresh evergreens, and metallic accents are all excellent decor pieces for this type of palette.

-For a wedding that's glimmering and gleaming, dress your venue in colors of green, ivory, and gold.
-This effortless wedding color palette is one of the most timeless options for your big day.
+For a wedding that's glimmering and gleaming, dress your venue in colors of green, white, and gold.
+This effortless winter wedding color palette is one of the most timeless options for your big day.

-In contrast to the bright shades of emerald and neon green that can be found all over the place during the holiday season, we love these more muted winter wedding colors.
+We love these muted winter wedding colors.
 Moss and olive green fit into a wintry aesthetic without being over-the-top seasonal.
-These colors are also ideal if you're going for a vintage wedding theme, since they pair beautifully with candle decor, antiques, and dark wood.
+These colors are also ideal if you're going for an Old World wedding theme, since they pair beautifully with candle decor, antiques, and dark wood pieces.

-Dark purple and champagne will bring the luxe factor to a glamorous event!
-Purple is a naturally regal color, and it becomes even more opulent when you pair it with shimmering champagne and gold tones.
-Incorporate bits of gold through your flatware, place settings, and other tabletop decor.
+Dark purple and pewter will bring the wow factor to a glamorous event.
+Purple is a naturally regal color, and it becomes even more opulent when you pair it with shimmering silver tones and sequins.

-For a color palette that's both on-trend and chic, try copper, gray, and cream.
-This almost-neutral palette works for a variety of wedding styles, whether you're hosting an upscale ballroom event or a laid-back barn wedding.
+This almost-neutral palette works for a variety of wedding styles, whether you're hosting an upscale ballroom event or a rustic barn wedding.

 This is similar to an all-white palette, but not quite as stark.
-By pairing blush and various shades of green with white and ivory tones, you'll achieve an aesthetic that's airy, soft, and romantic.
+Achieve an aesthetic that's soft and romantic by pairing blush and various shades of green with white and ivory tones.

-Feeling a bit edgy?
-Moody wedding colors are one of our latest obsessions.
+Feeling a bit edgy and bold?
+Moody wedding colors are the answer.
 Dark colors, such as burgundy, plum purple, and black will bring a sense of drama and mystery to your big day.
-The end result is hauntingly beautiful and a little bit gothic!
+The end result is hauntingly beautiful—and a little bit gothic!

 Serve up all the cozy hygge vibes at your wedding with a blush and caramel color palette.
 A few ways you can incorporate this warm brown hue into your big day: wood plate chargers, dyed silk bouquet ribbons, a faux fur wrap, upholstered rental furniture, and a drip cake.